krumelmonster/autowrt/README.md

 Download the OpenWRT images to the images directory and edit the `config.py` file.
 The `config.py` shipped contains links to where you find releases of OpenWRT 19.07.
 If you choose other images, don't forget to update the sha256 checksums in `config.py` as well.
 If 'SKIP' is provided in the checksum field, the checksum test will not be performed.

-Once you're done with the configuration, connect a router in factory state via cable from its LAN port to your Computer, then run autowrt. autowrt will wait up to two minutes for a router that is still booting.
+Once you're done with the configuration, connect a router in factory state via cable from its LAN port to your Computer, then run autowrt.
+You don't have to connect the router to the internet. autowrt will wait up to two minutes for a router that is still booting.
 Afterwards it will install your image according to configuration and reboot your device on success.

 The OpenWRT image will not be modified, nor will OpenWRT be set up.
 Once AutoWRT has finished, you will have to set it up yourself (e.g. set passwords/install ssh-keys)